Gutek8134/AID-dice-rolling/README.md

 Stat must be an already created one.
 Stats are automatically created when they are set on any character.
 If you create a character with a new stat, others don't have it automatically set.
 When stat is not set, it is assumed its value is 0.

+If you use skillcheck on a dead character, they are tested as if all of their stats were <br>5 levels lower (adjustable by `!setstate`).<br>
+Can be also turned off in the code.

+## !attack

+Syntax: `!attack(attacking character, attacking stat, defending character, defending stat)`

+While characters will be created with default stats, used stats need to be created BEFORE calling this command.<br>
+You can view and edit damage calculation at the top of input modifier.
+Additional info is provided there.<br>
+Default calculation: attacker's stat + score of rolling a 20-sided dice - defender's stat.

+Instead of outputting something, it changes the input the way skillcheck does.

+## !heal

+Syntax: `!heal(character, <d>value)`

+Character must be created and not dead (its hp must be more than 0).

+Healing value can be preceded by "d" to roll an n-sided dice.

+Outputs healing value and resulting hp.

+Examples:<br>
+`!heal(Zuibroldun Jodem, 100)` - will heal Zuibroldun Jodem by 100 hp (unless they do not exist or are dead)<br>
+`!heal(Zuibroldun Jodem, d100)` - will heal Zuibroldun Jodem by 1 to 100 hp<br>
+I plan on adding a min-max setter that will look like:<br>
+`!heal(Zuibroldun Jodem, 50:100)`, healing Zuibroldun by 50 to 100 hp

+## !revive

+Syntax: `!revive(reviving character, revived character, value)`

+Transfers value of hp from reviving to revived character.<br>
+It works both as reviving and transfusion tool.<br>

+Outputs both characters' resulting hp.

+Reviving character must exist and have at least value+1 hp to perform this action.<br>
+Revived character must exist.

 ## !getState

 Syntax: `!getState()`